The uniform general signed rank test and its design sensitivity: Background and notation

-This sensitivity analysis model provides a method to conduct valid hypothesis tests under limited confounding, but leaves open the choice of test statistic.
-In order to judge the relative benefits of different test statistics, we perform a power calculation, comparing the power of various test statistics in a test of the sensitivity analysis null $H_0(\Gamma)$.
-As with all power calculations, we must choose a particular alternative hypothesis under which to compute power.
-We define a ``favorable'' alternative hypothesis $H_1(G)$ for a distribution $G$ over $\R$, motivated by the following scenario: \begin{itemize} \item $R_{Cij}$ is an independent draw from some distribution $F$, for each $i \in [n], j = 1, 2$, \item $R_{Tij} = R_{Cij} + \tau_i$ for all $i,j$, where $\tau_i \in \R$ is drawn from some fixed distribution for each $i \in [n]$, and is constant within each pair; and \item $\P\condparen{Z_{i1} = 1, Z_{i2} = 0}{\Fcal} = \P\condparen{Z_{i1} = 0, Z_{i2} = 1}{\Fcal} = 1/2$, with treatment (conditionally) independent between pairs. \end{itemize} In words, there is a constant treatment effect within pairs and no hidden bias due to unequal treatment probabilities.
-The alternative hypothesis $H_1(G)$ is then characterized by the induced distribution $G$ of the i.i.d.\ pair differences $Y_i = (Z_{i1} - Z_{i2})(R_{Ci1} - R_{Ci2}) + \tau_i$; because there is no hidden bias, the mean of this distribution (when the mean exists) is the average treatment effect $\E \tau_i$.
-In most cases, we consider $\tau_i \equiv \tau$ constant across pairs, so that $G$ is the distribution of $R - R' + \tau$, where $R$ and $R'$ are independent draws from $F$; this distribution is symmetric about $\tau$.
-We also consider a ``rare effects'' model in which $\tau_i$ is zero for most pairs and equal to some large value for a small proportion of pairs.
+This sensitivity analysis model provides a method to conduct hypothesis tests that control type I error under limited confounding, but leaves open the choice of test statistic.To judge the relative benefits of different test statistics, we calculate power for various test statistics in a test of the sensitivity analysis null $H_0(\Gamma)$.
+As with all power calculations, we must choose a particular alternative hypothesis of interest.
+We define an alternative hypothesis $H_1(G)$ for a distribution $G$ over $\R$, motivated by the following scenario, in which we hope to reject the null hypothesis with high power.
+Firstly, we let $R_{Cij}$ be an independent draw from some distribution $F$, for each $i \in [n], j = 1, 2$.
+Secondly, we specify $R_{Tij} = R_{Cij} + \tau_i$ for all $i,j$, where $\tau_i \in \R$ is drawn from some fixed distribution for each $i \in [n]$, and is constant within each pair.
+Finally, we require $\text{pr}\condparen{Z_{i1} = 1, Z_{i2} = 0}{\Fcal} = \text{pr}\condparen{Z_{i1} = 0, Z_{i2} = 1}{\Fcal} = 1/2$, with treatment (conditionally) independent between pairs.
+In words, there is a constant treatment effect within pairs and no hidden bias due to unequal treatment probabilities.
+The alternative hypothesis $H_1(G)$ is characterized by the induced distribution $G$ of the independent and identically distributed pair differences $Y_i = (Z_{i1} - Z_{i2})(R_{Ci1} - R_{Ci2}) + \tau_i$.
+Because there is no hidden bias under $H_1(G)$, the mean of this distribution, when the mean exists, is the average treatment effect $E\left(\tau_i\right)$.
+We explore the performance of the test when $\tau_i = \tau$ is constant across pairs, so that $G$ is the distribution of $R - R' + \tau$, where $R$ and $R'$ are independent draws from $F$; this distribution is symmetric about $\tau$.
+We also explore performance under a rare effects model in which $\tau_i$ is zero for most pairs and equal to some large value for a small proportion of pairs.
 In this case, $G$ is a mixture with most mass placed on some distribution symmetric about zero, and the remaining mass on a copy of the distribution shifted to the right.

-Rosenbaum's sensitivity analysis model is only one of many possible approaches.
-For some others, refer to \citet{cornfield_smoking_2009, gilbert_sensitivity_2003, robins_sensitivity_2000, yu_sensitivity_2005}.
-See also \citet{fogarty_sensitivity_2016} for the related problem of sensitivity analysis for multiple outcomes within Rosenbaum's model.